AdguardTeam/AGLint/README.md

 If you call the linter in the root folder (`project-root`), it will merge its default configuration with `aglint.config.json` from the root folder.
 - Then it lints `dir1/list1.txt`, `dir1/list2.txt` and `list5.txt` with this merged configuration (default configuration + `project-root/aglint.config.json`).
-- In the `dir2` folder, it will merge the previous merged configuration with `aglint.config.json` from the `dir2` folder, so it lints `dir2/dir3/list3.txt` and `dir2/dir3/list4.txt` with this merged configuration (default configuration + `project-root/aglint.config.json` + `project-root/dir2/aglint.config.json`).
+- In the `dir2` folder, it will merge the default configuration with `aglint.config.json` from the `dir2` folder, so it lints `dir2/dir3/list3.txt` and `dir2/dir3/list4.txt` with this merged configuration (default configuration + `project-root/dir2/aglint.config.json`).
 - If inline configurations are enabled, then they will be the last in the hierarchy.
 For example, if you have the following configuration in `project-root/dir2/dir3/list3.txt`:
   ```adblock
   ! aglint {"rules": {"rule-1": "off"}}
   ```
-  then the linter will use this configuration for linting the rest of `project-root/dir2/dir3/list3.txt` (default configuration + `project-root/aglint.config.json` + `project-root/dir2/aglint.config.json` + inline configuration chain within the file).
+  then the linter will use this configuration for linting the rest of `project-root/dir2/dir3/list3.txt` (default configuration + `project-root/dir2/aglint.config.json` + inline configuration chain within the file).

 #### Hierarchy

 So the hierarchy is the following:

+- Inline configuration (if enabled and present)
+- Middle configuration files (if any)
+- Configuration file in the current working directory (if any)
 - Default configuration (built-in)
-- Configuration file in the current working directory (if any)
-- Middle configuration files (if any)
-- Inline configuration (if enabled and present)

 ## Linter rules